rohanshah611/e-commerce_analytics_datawarehouse/README.md

-# E-Commerce_analytics_datawarehouse

-Project Scope: Sales Data Insights for E-Commerce
-This GitHub project aims to demonstrate expertise in constructing a scalable, resilient, and secure data analytics pipeline using the following AWS services: S3 (data lake), Glue (ETL), Redshift (data warehouse), and Quicksight (business intelligence).
-The project is designed to generate actionable executive insights from sales data of an e-commerce website, using best architecture principles.

-Data Source:
+# E-Commerce Data Analysis with S3 Data Lake and Redshift Data Warehouse

+## Project overview: This project focuses on building a robust data engineering pipeline on AWS for analyzing e-commerce transaction data.
+The pipeline is logically divided into four parts:

+### Part 1: Converting Data Model

+- Transform transactional data into a dimensional model optimized for analytics, employing a star schema for efficient querying and reporting.

+### Part 2: Data Lake on S3

-Dataset: Kaggle's Brazilian E-Commerce Public Dataset by Olist
+- Load the Kaggle Brazilian E-Commerce Public Dataset by Olist into an S3 bucket as CSV files.
-Format: CSV
-Architecture:
-  Data Lake on S3:

-  1) Bronze Layer: Raw data is ingested into the Bronze bucket.

-  2) Silver Layer: Data is cleaned, transformed, and stored in the Silver bucket.

-  3) Gold Layer: Analytics-ready data is stored in the Gold bucket.

-  ETL Pipelines Using Glue:

-  1) Extract raw data from the S3 Bronze layer.

-  2) Transform and clean data, then load it into the S3 Silver layer.
+- Utilize S3 as a data lake with a Medalian architecture, where data is processed through Bronze (raw), Silver (cleaned), and Gold (analytics-ready) layers using AWS Glue for all
+ ETL operations, aligning the data with the dimensional model from Part 1.

+### Part 3: Redshift Data Warehouse

-  3) Further refine and process data, loading the final analytics-ready data into the S3 Gold layer.
+- Create a Redshift cluster and load the processed data from the S3 Gold layer into the data warehouse using AWS Glue.

-Data Warehouse Using Redshift:
+- Redshift is scalable, handling varying workloads seamlessly, and fault-tolerant with automated backups and replication.
+It ensures data security with encryption at rest and in transit, alongside robust access controls.

+### Part 4: Business Intelligence with Quicksight

-  1) Load the analytics-ready data from the S3 Gold layer into Redshift.
+- Load the analytics-ready data from the Gold layer into Quicksight.

-  2) Ensure data is optimized for query performance and scalability.

-Business Intelligence Using Quicksight:

-  1) Connect Quicksight to Redshift.

-  2) Create interactive dashboards and visualizations to generate actionable executive insights.
+- Create interactive dashboards and reports for business intelligence and actionable insights.

-Goals:
-  1) Scalability: The architecture should handle varying data volumes efficiently.

-  2) Resilience: Ensure data processing and storage solutions are robust and fault-tolerant.

-  3) Security: Implement strong security measures to protect data at rest.

-Deliverables:

-Code Repository: Well-documented codebase showcasing the implementation of the data lake, ETL pipelines, data warehouse, and business intelligence dashboards.
-Architecture Diagrams: Visual representations of the data flow and architecture.
-Documentation: Comprehensive guide on how to set up and run the project, including prerequisites, configuration steps, and usage instructions.
-Sample Dashboards: Quicksight dashboards demonstrating key sales insights and metrics.
+This project demonstrates a comprehensive data engineering workflow, leveraging AWS services like S3, Glue, Redshift, and Quicksight for scalable, resilient, and secure data analytics.